-Before you begin applying for study abroad , it is important to think about the different funding sources that you may have available to you to cover the costs of your program.
+Before you begin applying for a program, it is important to think about the different funding sources that you may have available to you to cover the costs of your program.
 We've outlined some of the most common sources that other Pitt students use to fund their experiences but this list is not exhaustive.

 Scholarships, Grants, and Other Financial Aid